marigold-dev/training-dapp-1/README.md

 As Temple is configured well, Click on Connect button

-On the popup, select your Temple wallet, then your account and connect. :warning: Do not forget to stay on the "ghostnet" testnet
+On the popup, select your Temple wallet, then your account and connect.

 ![](./doc/logged.png)

 :confetti_ball: your are "logged"

-Click on the Disconnect button to logout to test it
+Click on the Disconnect button (if you want to test it too)

 ## Step 3 : List poke contracts via an indexer